Download Your FREE 4 Week Football Training Guide now.

 Why We Need to Train for Football

-There are no two ways around it – to develop as a player, you must train.
-Turning up to a match having not done anything since the last game is a recipe for mediocrity at best, an embarrassing defeat at worst.
+If you’re looking to improve your game, there’s no option but to train.
+There are no two ways around it; if you want to develop as a player, you need to hit the training ground hard.
+Turning up at a match having not done anything since the last game is a recipe for mediocrity at best, an embarrassing defeat at worst.

 What is Football Training?

-All three training branches complement each other and play a vital role in the success of both the individual player and the team as a whole.
+Football training divides into three broad but distinct branches: physical, technical and tactical.
+All three football training branches complement each other and are vital for the success of both the individual and the whole team.

 How Often Should You Train?

-Of course, your team may have one or two team sessions a week involving physical, tactical and technical training.
-Yet, the truth is that your main fitness, strength, flexibility and agility training will be down to you.
+Most amateur teams will have one or two team sessions a week throughout the season that cover the tactical and technical training and some of the physical.
+But if you really want to up your game, you’ll need to use your own time.
+The majority of your fitness, strength, flexibility and agility training will be down to you.

 Monday: Light recovery swim